 If you struggle with Now Playing on your Apple Watch and want to regain some control over your Apple Watch’s audio playback, read on!
 This article outlines just how to disable auto music controls on Apple Watch.

-- 0.2 Now Playing on Your Apple Watch
+- 2 What is the Now Playing app on your Apple Watch?

-- 0.4 What’s Different About the iPhone Music Controller in watchOS4?
+- 6 What’s Different About the iPhone Music Controller in watchOS4 and above?

 - How To Play Apple Music on Apple Watch